zeebe-io/enhancements/ZEP-XXX-journal-record-format.md

 ### Versioning at different layers

 Serialization is independent at each layer.
-Journal does not care if raft entries are serialized using SBE or not.
+The journal does not care if raft entries are serialized using SBE or not.

 # Out of scope
 [out-of-scope]: #out-of-scope